cse110-fa21-group22/cse110-fa21-group22/admin/misc/rules.md

  #### Conflict Resolution
- If a team member is not abiding by the rules above, the team leader will question the member before bringing the issue to a TA or professor.
+ If a team member is not abiding by the rules above, the team leader will discuss the issue with the member before bringing the issue to a TA or professor.